 Level 1 Charger Cable Gauges

-Level 1 charging operates using a standard 120-volt outlet, akin to the outlets commonly found in households for powering various appliances.
+Level 1 charging operates using a standard 120-volt car charger outlet, akin to the outlets commonly found in households for powering various appliances.
 This type of charging method delivers up to 1.4 kW (kilowatts) of power and utilizes a current of 12 amps.
 While convenient for charging at home, Level 1 charging typically involves longer charging times due to its lower power output compared to higher-level charging options.

 Level 2 Charger Cable Gauges